benaston/NState/readme.md

 ![NState](http://bj.ma/nstate.png "NState")

-Simple state machine for .NET.
+A simple state machine for .NET.

 Example of use: